jacobsun000/bluedit/readme.md

 - Test screen size is 2560 x 1440, and 3840 x 2160, with no scale.
 - Search and sort feature are implemented in the explore page.
+- All posts are generated randomly with ChatGPT.